raiskumar/spring-boot-demo/README.md

 ## Spring Boot Demo Application
 A demo (Rest Service) application to show the power and simplicity of Spring Boot!
 Note:
 <br/>1.
-Make sure that your IDE has lombok plugin.
+Make sure that your IDE has Lombok plugin.
 <br/>2.
-Also, ensure that- Annotation processing is enabled in your IDE.
+Also, ensure that - Annotation processing is enabled in your IDE (in case you are using IDE)

 ## Logical Components
 #### 1. package: rest